The ladder crystal: Reinterpreting the crystal rule of

 \subsection{Reinterpreting the classical crystal rule}

-This short theorem proves that the classical crystal rule can be interpreted in terms of ladders.
+The next theorem proves that the classical crystal rule can be interpreted in terms of ladders.
 In fact the only difference between the classical rule and the ladder crystal rule is that ladders are read bottom to top instead of top to bottom.

-\begin{theorem} The $i$-signature (and hence reduced $i$-signature) of an $\ell$-regular partition $\lambda$ in $B(\Lambda_0)$ can be determined by reading from its leftmost ladder to rightmost ladder, bottom to top. \end{theorem}
+\begin{theorem} The $i$-signature (and hence reduced $i$-signature) of an $\ell$-regular partition $\lambda$ in $reg_\ell$ can be determined by reading from its leftmost ladder to rightmost ladder, reading each ladder from bottom to top. \end{theorem}

 \begin{proof} If positions $x$ and $y$ contain $+'s$ (or $-'s$) of the same residue with the ladder of $x$ to the left of the ladder of $y$, then by the regularity of $\lambda$, $x$ will be in a row below $y$.
 Hence reading the $i$-signature up ladders from left to right is equivalent to reading up the rows of $\lambda$ from bottom to top.